-Australian Shepherds are one of the best dog breeds to own, due in part to how much they like to cuddle.
+Australian Shepherds are one of the best dog breeds to own due to how much they like to cuddle.
 While this does depend on some factors like how they were raised and treated or their individual personality, the general Australian Shepherd is very cuddly.

 Of course, there’s more to it than that.
 You might be interested in how to know if your Australian Shepherd loves you as an owner, why they’re not as affectionate toward you, and how to go about earning their affection.
 If that sounds like something that intrigues you, keep reading!